fastlane/fastlane/README.md

 ## Use a clean status bar
 You can use [SimulatorStatusMagic](https://github.com/shinydevelopment/SimulatorStatusMagic) to clean up the status bar.

+If you enable a clean status bar, you have to remove the `waitForLoadingIndicatorToDisappear` from the `SnapshotHelper.swift` code, as it doesn't detect when the loading indicator disappears.

 ## Editing the `Snapfile`
 Change syntax highlighting to *Ruby*.